 The best advice when trimming your cat’s nails is not to rush it and never to begin if your cat feels stressed or upset.
 Take things at a steady pace by trimming a few nails at a time.

 There are lots more articles in our blog section to keep you and your cat or kitten happy and healthy.
-If you have any concerns about your cat’s welfare, contact us now.
-There will always be a qualified vet on hand to offer reassurance.
+Still looking for answers about cutting your cat’s nails?
+Schedule an instant video consultation with our qualified veterinarians and get tailored advice from the comfort of your home – today.

 Find out about all the highly competitive pet insurance products we are able to offer too.